nextcloud/integration_openproject/README.md

 * Link work packages in rich text fields via Smart Picker
 * Preview links to work packages in text fields
 * Link multiple files and folders to a work package at once
-* Create and link files and folders to a work package from Nextcloud

 On the OpenProject end, users are able to: